Brotherscodes/Bikesharing/README.md

 <b>

 Using `Tableau` to create a presentation and analysis to pitch to investors that a bike-sharing program for Des Moines is a solid business proposal.
 To solidify the proposal, some of the key stakeholders have requested to see a bike trip analysis of New York City where the same program has been successful.
 We are going to answer three main questions as well as provide other informative visualizations of the data to answer these questions.
+The dataset consists of a total of 2,343,246 recorded bike-shares.

 <br>